Jimmy Johnstone: International career

+Style of play

+Regarded as one of Scotland's greatest players, Johnstone was a diminutive winger known for his technique and dribbling skills, being able to go past players with ease, cut inside, score or contribute to goals.

 Later life

 After his playing career ended, Johnstone's problems with alcohol worsened, despite the efforts of his family.
 When he approached Glasgow businessman and Celtic fan Willie Haughey in 1992 offering his medals for sale, Johnstone instead received support and guidance from Haughey in combatting his addictions, and the two men remained close friends thereafter.

 A documentary film about Johnstone's life, created by Jamie Doran and narrated by Billy Connolly titled Lord of the Wing first aired on the BBC on 25 April 2004.

 In June 2005, Carl Fabergé's great-granddaughter Sarah produced 19 jewelled eggs related to Johnstone.

 Death and legacy

 Having been diagnosed with incurable motor neuron disease (MND) five years earlier, Johnstone died in March 2006, aged 61.
 The last person to call him was old Rangers rival Willie Henderson, who had become a firm friend of Johnstone.
-Thousands of Celtic fans and fans of many other clubs, including those of arch-rivals Rangers, paid tribute to his memory outside Celtic Park on St Patrick's Day, the day of his funeral service.
+Thousands of Celtic fans and fans of many other clubs, including those of arch-rivals Rangers, paid tribute to his memory outside Celtic Park on Saint Patrick's Day, the day of his funeral service.
 Tributes were paid to Johnstone before the 2006 Scottish League Cup Final, played between Celtic and Dunfermline.
 There was a minute of applause before the game and the entire Celtic squad wore the number 7 on their shorts in his honour.

 In 2008, a bronze statue by Kate Robinson of Johnstone in action was unveiled at the main entrance to Celtic Park.

 In 2011, a statue of Johnstone and a memorial garden were created on the site at his former school, close to his home, on the Old Edinburgh Road, in Viewpark.
 The garden was opened by Johnstone's wife, family and some of the surviving members of the 'Lisbon Lions' team.
 The bronze, lifesize statue was made by sculptor John McKenna.

+FIFA 100 All-time Dutch great Rob Rensenbrink recalled Johnstone first among world-class Scottish footballers.